-Then there are several narrative principles evident in Pixar movies, six of them we focus in our online class: Small Story / Substantial Saga, Special Subculture, Strange Sojourners, Separation, Sentimentality, Sires and Siblings, Stumbles and Switches, and Surprise.
+Then there are several narrative principles evident in Pixar movies, six of them we focus in our online class: Small Story / Substantial Saga, Special Subculture, Strange Sojourners, Separation, Sentimentality, and Surprise.
 Going through every Pixar movie, we explore how these dynamics work in the context of each narrative and their overall applicability to storytelling.

 There are 7 lectures, each of which I wrote, the content buttressed by an exclusive interview I conducted with Mary Coleman, Senior Development Executive at Pixar since the days of Toy Story 2, so we get a real inside look the outfit’s creative process.

 The class also has a Logline Workshop where you can post a story idea and revise per peer feedback.
-And two teleconferences to accommodate peoples’ schedules where participants get a chance to dig into the course content with me as well as discuss anything related to writing, screenwriting, and movies.
+And a teleconference where participants get a chance to dig into the course content with me as well as discuss anything related to writing, screenwriting, and movies.

 Here are some nice comments from just a few folks who’ve taken the class:

 “I was lucky enough to be able to take Scott’s Pixar and the Craft of Storytelling class.
 It was my first class and a wonderful experience.
 I learned a ton and now have some important utensils that will help make all my stories better.
 Scott’s a great teacher and it was a pleasure learning from him!” — Valencia Stokes

 “This course is awesome.
 I refer to these notes and lessons all the time.” — Traci Nell Peterson